alijahnas/CKA-practice-exercises/troubleshooting.md

 Doc: https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/

+Questions:
-Check the node status and the system logs for kubelet on the failing node.
+- Check the node status and the system logs for kubelet on the failing node.

 <details><summary>Solution</summary>
 <p>